-The SCF describes changes that the IJB want to happen in the Short-term (2023-2026), Medium-term (2026-2029), and Long-term (2029-2033).
-Changes are included for each of the 6 Strategic Priorities.
+The Strategic Commissioning Framework describes changes that the IJB want to happen in the Short-term (2023-2026), Medium-term (2026-2029), and Long-term (2029-2033).
+Changes are included for each of the 6 strategic priorities.

 The IJB will record progress using the national outcomes and indicators and other measures.
-This progress will be reported to the public through a monitoring framework and through performance information that Dundee City Council, NHS Tayside and the Dundee Partnership publish and in reporting arrangements for the Scottish Government.
+This progress will be reported to the public through a performance framework and through performance information that Dundee City Council, NHS Tayside and the Dundee Partnership publish and in reporting arrangements for the Scottish Government.